jonathan-vella/xlr8-migrate/docs/07-misc/index.md

 - **[Migration Execution Guide (MEG)](azure-migration-github-repo.md)**: Open-source tools and guidance for migration

 Each resource is designed to complement the main guide sections and provide additional context and support for your migration journey.

+---

+> **Dad Joke:** Why did the case study move to Azure?
+It wanted to be a cloud success story!